Connecting communities & landscapes

 - networking across the not-for-profit environmental sector

-- local environmental knowledge and networks
+- providing local knowledge of environmental challenges and landscapes

-citizen science activities - community regeneration projects
+- participating in community regeneration projects